AEPR/cardgame/README.md

 Each round both players will have 5 cards with which to win tricks, but these are drawn from only 13 cards each.
 The challenge is to upgrade those 13 cards to give you the edge over your opponent.

-Early on you will be desparately trying to upgrade your cards, but as you approach 40 you will be racing to get there first with the cards that you have accumulated.
+Early on you will be desperately trying to upgrade your cards, but as you approach 40 you will be racing to get there first with the cards that you have accumulated.

 ### Set up